MatthewMecham32/Password_Gen_Locker/README.md

 A Password Generator and Locker

 I am definitely not trying to recreate the wheel.
 There are definitely better options to create and store passwords.
 This is just to illustrate a few concepts.
+The passgen.py file will allow a user to create a password.
+It then asks if they want to store the password in a locker.

+The passlocker file is then called and runs it scripts.
+It uses the password created and asks for a username.
+The password is then hashed and stored in a dictionary.
+The contents of the dictionary are deleted once the program stops runnings !!!!DO NOT RELY UPON THIS FOR AN ACTUAL PASSWORD MANAGER!!!!!

+This is just a concept.

 The two driving factors to password security are:
 1. Length